Thermodynamically massless Simpson-Visser black holes: Thermodynamics of the Simpson-Visser spacetime

 From the geometric perspective, the metric function asymptotically approaches the Schwarzschild form with a $\mathcal{O}(r^{-1})$ fall-off at large distances.
 Nevertheless, semiclassical arguments based on the Euclidean action show that the spacetime is thermodynamically massless and that the Komar mass $M_{\text{Komar}}$ cannot be identified with the thermodynamic mass $\mathcal{M}$.
 The latter encodes the physical energy relevant for black-hole thermodynamics, and in the present theory it vanishes due to the specific structure of the matter couplings.
 More generally, the entropy is determined by the theory and the solution, while the temperature is fixed purely by the spacetime geometry through the elimination of conical singularities at the event horizon in the Euclidean section.
+It is important to emphasize that, without constraining the field equations by imposing $w(r) = \sqrt{r^2+\alpha^2}$, neither a reduction of the parameter space nor the vanishing of the thermodynamic mass would occur.
+In fact, as we show in the next subsection, for $w(r) = r$ and a constant scalar field, the parameter space remains unchanged.
 Our computation therefore illustrates that in modified gravity or NLED theories the notion of mass is not merely a geometric integration constant, but a quantity determined by the full action principle.

 Related phenomena have appeared in several contexts in the literature.
 In \cite{Martinez:2006an}, where a self-interacting scalar field coupled to linear electrodynamics was considered, massless AdS black holes were obtained due to the back-reaction of the scalar field on the geometry, which modifies the asymptotic fall-off relative to standard AdS solutions.
 In the context of stealth black holes, shifts in the black-hole mass have also been reported.
 Such shifts may be dictated by the underlying theory \cite{Bakopoulos:2024zke} or may remain unconstrained by it \cite{Erices:2024iah}, a situation that resembles the SV spacetime when it arises as a solution of the present theory.
 In stealth configurations, computing the mass with or without taking into account the specific theory can lead to conflicting results, although only one of these definitions is consistent with the first law of thermodynamics and with the existence of a well-defined variational principle.